Should you use memes in customer service?

 Some of those customers took their frustration to the Telstra 24/7 Facebook page where customer service staff did their very best to appease the angry mob.

-One of Telstra’s customer service staff used a meme in a customer response (below) that, let’s just say, didn’t go down well.
+One of Telstra’s customer service staff used a meme in a customer service response (below) that, let’s just say, didn’t go down well.

 The customer, Ms Murphy explained just how she felt: